usamakh20/fileSplitMerge/Readme.md

 usage: main.py [-h] [--split] [--merge] [--list] [--size SIZE]

-optional arguments:
+optional arguments:<br>
-  -h, --help   show this help message and exit
+  -h, --help   show this help message and exit<br>
   --split      split all files within this directory greater than specified
-               size
+               size<br>
   --merge      merge all files within this directory previously split by this
-               program
+               program<br>
-  --list       list all files that will be split given the specified size --size SIZE  file size limit in bytes for splitting.
-Defaults to 100000000
+  --list       list all files that will be split given the specified size<br>
+  --size SIZE  file size limit in bytes for splitting.
+Defaults to 100000000<br>

 To exclude files add the paths one per line in "excluded_files".